tmhglnd/abstraction/README.md

 `nvm use X` (eg. `nvm use 18`)

-# Run process on boot on rPi
+## Run process on boot on rPi

-Install Process Manager 2 with npm
+If you want the installation to startup directly with the boot of the rPi install Process Manager 2 with npm

 `npm install pm2 -g`